Pages

 And let's garnish those eggs with a generous sprinkling of magical thinking.
 Prices aren't going down.
 On the contrary, actual economists say that Trump's policies will drive an entirely new round of inflation—even as I write this, the CEOs of Wal-Mart, Auto Zone, Lowes and other mainstays of our consumer economy are talking about raising prices to compensate for coming tariffs.
 Some say that his policies will trigger a recession and damage the entire global economy.
 So for now, in mid-November 2024, let's take note of some key economic indicators:

-Maybe we'll come back in a year or two and see what those numbers look like, and how happy his constituents are.
+If you follow these things, you know that that these are pretty decent numbers.
+Maybe we'll come back in a year or two and see what they look like, and how happy his constituents are.

 But enough on economics.
 There are plenty of other things to worry about.
 As I watch him put his cabinet together, all I can do is shake my head.
 His choice of Little Marco to be Secretary of State surprised me, involving as it did someone with actual credentials for the job—I'm betting he'll either quit or be fired somewhere between six and twelve months in.
 Otherwise, it's been a parade of ideologues and sycophants with little to no actual qualifications for the offices for which they have been selected.
 Most of his nominees are just some guy he saw on Fox "News"; we might as well replace the presidential seal with one of those "As seen on TV!" logos.